Description | Participants | Register | Latest news | Facebook | TwinSpace

 - (optional) Coordinate with other 7 schools (or classrooms of the same school) to mount the 5th iteration in a public local exhibition.

-- (recommended) Work in the classroom some supplementary activities.
+- Work in the classroom some supplementary activities and make other activities related to fractals.

 Instructions to build the 4th iteration

-After filing the registration form, please follow the following steps:
+After filing the registration form, and follow the payment instructions, please follow the following steps:

 STEP 1: Preparation of the material

-The responsible for the activity receives 4096 stikers and 2 templates.
+The responsible for the activity receives 4096 stickers and 2 templates and makes:

 - 32 copies of the template type P (purple corners);